goschtl/zope/lovely.relation/trunk/src/lovely/relation/README.txt

   >>> types['my targets']
   <RelationType u'my targets'>

-Now we can use the relation name to lookup for reltated targets.
+Now we can use the relation name to lookup for related targets.

   >>> sorted([s for s in relations.findSources(target, 'my targets')],
   ...        key=lambda x:x.name)